ElevatoDigital/delta-divi-508/README.md

 # Delta Divi 508

-A WordPress plugin to help the Divi theme be more Section 508 compliant.
+A WordPress plugin to help the Divi theme be more accessible and Section 508 compliant.

 This plugin just focuses on menu accessibility.
 Divi has dozens of modules and theme options.
 Not every module or option combination has been tested or fixed.

 ## Requirements

-* A Divi 3.0 theme or child theme
+* A [Divi 3.0](https://www.elegantthemes.com/gallery/divi/) theme or child theme

 ## Installation